ACMS: Analog Circuits for Music Synthesis

 use existing schematics you find from the web and elsewhere.

-I will allow you to work in groups of up to three people; although there
+I will allow you to work in groups of up to two people; although there

 will be benefit to splitting up the work such as having one person build

-the circuit on the breadboard while another starts a draft PCB layout
+the circuit on the breadboard while another starts inputting the schematic

 please try to have everyone involved at least a little bit with every aspect